AdityaYadavalli1/Kaldi-on-ADA/README.md

    Then inside the training loop again an EM algorithm is run (similar to monphone modelling).
 The following scripts are called: `gmm-align-compiled`, `gmm-acc-stats-ali`, `gmm-est`.
 All three scripts are explained in detail in monophone modelling.
   - `utils/mkgraph.sh`: Explained in detail in stage 3
   - `steps/decode.sh`: Explained in detail in stage 3
   - `steps/lmrescore.sh`: At this stage the lattice (which essentially contains a graph that encodes n-best hypothesis) is rescored.
 Here, we decouple acoustic and language modelling scores on lattice, rescore acoustic based on the new model.
 We also use a more complex language model (since the search space is decreased now) -possibly trained on more data or higher n-gram model.
-Still have a few doubts here: \
+Still have a few doubts here:
-    1. I am still wondering what phi matcher is in mode 4
+    1. I am still wondering what phi matcher is in mode 4?
+Ans: adds backoff arcs.
+Essentially the new lm that it takes is the backoff model.
-    2. Lattice scale for newlm is also is -1 (from mode 2 to mode 4)
-  - `steps/lmrescore_const_arpa.sh`:
+    2. Why is lattice scale for newlm also -1 (from mode 2 to mode 4)?
+Ans: I think when removing the old lm we scale the acoustic and language model to -1.
+Now when we pipe this lattice to a later stage this scaling for new lm should be done relative to old lm.
+Thats why new lm scaling is -1.
+  - `steps/lmrescore_const_arpa.sh`: This also does something similar to `lmrescore.sh` but on a larger scale due to the way the language model is formatted (arpa)

+    **Note:** After `lmrescore.sh` and `lmrescore_const_arpa.sh` `score.sh` is called.
+This script essentially find the WER (or CER) whichever is specified for that the model currently created.
+  - `steps/align_si.sh`: Explained in stage 3.
+Here we align audio frames with triphones (context dependent phones)